TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Assets/Index.rst

 Webroot and assets
 ==================

-In TYPO3 files that must be displayed directly in the web browser, may - for security reasons - only be placed in certain directories.
+In TYPO3 files that are displayed in the web browser, must - for security reasons - be placed in certain directories.

-In standard Composer-based installation, as this tutorial assumes you have, the webroot of the server points to directory :directory:`public`.
+In a standard Composer-based installation, which this tutorial assumes you have, the webroot of the server points to directory :directory:`public`.
 Read more about this folder:
 :ref:`TYPO3 Explained, folder "public/" <t3coreapi:directory-public>`.
 Files
-placed outside this folder cannot be called directly by the web browser.
+placed outside of this folder cannot be called directly by the web browser.

-There are roughly 3 types of files tha must be accessed directly by the browser:
+There are 3 types of files that must be accessed directly by the browser:

-*   :ref:`Media and downloads <media>`: Images, Videos and Audio used within the content and manged by editors.
+*   :ref:`Media and downloads <media>`: Images, Videos and Audio used within the content and managed by editors.
 Downloads like PDF files, Excel sheets etc.
 *   :ref:`Assets <assets>`: Including CSS, JavaScript, fonts, images and icons used for design purposes.
 *   Technical files managed by Composer and TYPO3, including the `index.php` as Entry point, automatically generated assets and scaled versions of images.